 Cut down time

-As well as politicians, streams of experts have expressed their disapproval at the move which could see MPs only sitting until 13th September.
+Streams of experts have expressed their disapproval at the move, which could see MPs only sitting until 13 September.

 Dr Catherine Haddon, a senior fellow at the Institute for Government, spoke to BBC news earlier.

-The first minister of Wales, Mark Drakeford, has renewed his calls for a second EU referendum in response to today’s prorogation news.
+Meanwhile, Wales’ first minister Mark Drakeford, renewed his calls for a second referendum.

 The SNP says legal action to block suspension of parliament will be sped up.

-Nicola Sturgeon hopes the Brexit crisis will boost the Scottish National party’s chances of a shock Holyrood by-election victory in the Liberal Democrat stronghold of Shetland tomorrow.
+Nicola Sturgeon hopes this latest Brexit crisis will boost her party’s chances of a shock Holyrood by-election victory in the Liberal Democrat stronghold of Shetland tomorrow.

 Pundits believe the SNP is on the verge of winning the seat, which the Lib Dems have held comfortably since the first Scottish parliament elections in 1999.